awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 #### Download the CloudWatch Agent Package<a name="install-CloudWatch-Agent-EC2-fleet"></a>

 Systems Manager Run Command enables you to manage the configuration of your instances\.
 You specify a Systems Manager document, specify parameters, and execute the command on one or more instances\.
-The SSM Agent on the instance processes the command and configures the instance as specified\.
+SSM Agent on the instance processes the command and configures the instance as specified\.

 **To download the CloudWatch agent using Run Command**